Copper

 Robert Wares - CEO

 Robert Wares is a professional geologist with more than 35 years of experience in mineral exploration and development.
 He was responsible for the discovery of the Canadian Malartic bulk tonnage gold mine, which was subsequently developed by Osisko Mining Inc. into one of Canada’s largest gold producers.
 Among other awards, Wares was a co-winner of the Prospectors and Developers Association of Canada’s “Prospector of the Year Award” for 2007 and was named, together with John Burzynski and Sean Roosen, as “Mining Men of the Year” for 2009 by the Northern Miner.
-Wares sits on the board of directors of Brunswick Exploration Inc. Wares has a Bachelor of Science and an Honorary Doctorate in Earth sciences from McGill University.
+Wares sits on the board of directors of Brunswick Exploration Inc. Wares has a Bachelor of Science and an honorary doctorate in earth sciences from McGill University.

 Jeff Hussey - President and COO

 Jeff Hussey has 32 years of professional experience in the mining industry.
 He has worked in both open-pit and underground mine operations at various stages of mine life, from start-up to mine closure, and more recently, working in mineral exploration and development projects.
 He spent 19 years with Noranda/Falconbridge.
 His mine operation experience includes work at the Brunswick No. 12 mine, Gaspé Copper mines, the Antamina mine start-up in Peru, as well as the Raglan mine in Northern Quebec.
-As senior scientist with the Mining Technology Group at the Noranda Technology Center in 2002, he enhanced his network into the metallurgical research and mining innovation fields.
-As a consultant since 2007, Jeff Hussey and Associates Inc. has helped junior mine development companies by offering exploration, mining and geo-metallurgical support services.
+As a senior scientist with the Mining Technology Group at the Noranda Technology Center in 2002, he enhanced his network in the metallurgical research and mining innovation fields.
+As a consultant since 2007, Jeff Hussey and Associates has helped junior mine development companies by offering exploration, mining and geo-metallurgical support services.
 These include Champion Iron Mines, Focus Graphite, Puma Exploration and Starcore International in Mexico.
 While at Champion Iron Mines, he participated in building significant high-quality iron ore resources, completing feasibility studies and participating in raising more than $70 million for corporate development.
 While working with Focus Graphite, development responsibilities included a feasibility study and associated work with community stakeholders and governments.
 Hussey has a Bachelor of Science in geology from the University of New Brunswick.

 Anthony Glavac - Chief Financial Officer